aptos-labs/aptos-core/developer-docs-site/docs/guides/transaction-management.md

 - Further handling of transaction processing rates to ensure that the expiration timer is properly set.
 - Handling of transaction failures to either be ignored or resubmitted based upon desired outcome.

-Note, an account should be manged by a single instance of the transaction manager.
+Note, an account should be managed by a single instance of the transaction manager.
 Otherwise each instance of the transaction manager will likely have stale in-memory state resulting in overlapping sequence numbers.

 ### Implementations